PhilaNgcamu/create-react-app/AddingInteractivity/README.md

 <h1>Updating Arrays in State</h1>

 - You can update the arrays without mutation on the original one.
 Therefore, it's recommended to copy an array before using array methods.
+Reference: [stateUpdateArrays.js](stateUpdateArrays.js).